fangohr/finmag/examples/scheduling/doc.rst

 The Simulation class exposes a flexible scheduling system so that you can provide custom functions to get executed during the simulation.
 This system is exposed through the :py:meth:`.Simulation.schedule` method which takes your function as the first argument.
-The scheduler will call it without arguments.
+The scheduler will call it with the simulation object as first argument.

 Events Defined in Simulation Time
 ---------------------------------